Surprisingly strong jobs report: America adds 467,000 positions in January - KVIA

 America’s jobs recovery got an unexpected boost in January despite the Omicron variant spreading rapidly throughout the country.

-The economy added 467,000 jobs last month, significantly better than most economists had expected.
+The economy added 467,000 jobs last month, the Bureau of Labor Statistics said Friday, significantly better than most economists had expected.

+Restaurants and bars added more than 100,000 jobs.
+Logistics and business services jobs also increased.

-The unemployment rate rose to 4%, the first increase in the jobless rate since June 2021.
+However, the unemployment rate inched up to 4%, the first increase in the jobless rate since June 2021.

+Still, the report blew expectations out of the water.
+The consensus forecast had been for only 150,000 jobs.
+Plenty of economists even expected job losses, warning that business closures and worker absenteeism in jobs without sick leave could lead to people being counted as unemployed.
+A similar dynamic played out last winter, when rising infections temporarily weighed on the jobs recovery in December 2020.

+On top of that, America is still in midst of a labor shortage.
+As of December, the nation had 10.9 million open jobs.

 This is a developing story.
 It will be updated